 We’ve been working closely with the Nebraska Public Service Commission (PSC) to determine the best path forward in managing the long-term impact of February’s natural gas price increase for our customers.

 Beginning in July 2021, select Nebraska customers will notice a change to their bill.
-As approved by the PSC, the natural gas costs incurred during the polar vortex period will appear as an additional line item on residential and commercial customer bills.
+As approved by the PSC, the natural gas costs incurred during the polar vortex (Storm Uri) period will appear as an additional line item on residential and commercial customer bills.
 At our request, the recovery of these natural gas costs will span the next three years.

 This does not impact Nebraska customers who participate in the Choice Gas program or opted into the 2021-2022 Annual Price Option program.